nightwatchjs/nightwatch-docs/guide/extending-nightwatch/custom-assertions.md

 Nightwatch allows you to even define your own assertions, extending the available `.assert` and `.verify` namespaces.

-Beginning with v0.4 assertions have a very simple interface which is shared between built-in assertions and custom ones.
-Therefore, custom assertions must implement the following interface:
+Assertions implement a simple interface which is shared between built-in assertions and custom ones:

 <div class="sample-test" style="width: 500px">